 I love how they all came up with completely different ideas for their paintings.

 For your convenience, this post contains affiliate links.

-Painter’s tape or masking tape for paint resist?
+Painter’s tape or masking tape?

 You can find painter’s tape at any hardware store or paint store, but I just buy mine at the Dollar store.